philgyford/django-ditto/docs/services/flickr.rst

 Set-up
 ******

-In the Django admin, create a new ``Account`` in the Flickr app, and add your Flickr API key and secret from https://www.flickr.com/services/apps/create/apply/
+In the Django admin, create a new ``Account`` in the Flickr app, and add your Flickr API key and secret from https://www.flickr.com/services/apps/create/apply/ (you can ignore the User for the moment).

 By default this will only allow the fetching of fully public photos.
 To fetch all photos your Flickr account can access, you'll need to do this: